SoftwareSystemsLaboratory/prime-pipeline/README.md

 #### Parallel Execution

-If you have `parallel` installed, you can use the following syntax to process mutliple repositories at once.
+If you have `parallel` installed, you can use the following (or similar) syntax to process mutliple repositories at once.

-`cat URLs.txt | xargs -l ./ssl-metrics-pipeline.bash -u`
+`cat URLs.txt | parallel -j 2 ./ssl-metrics-pipeline.bash -u`

+**NOTE**: Replace `4` with a *n* number of jobs you want to execute in parallel.